 What kind of lawyer would even write or even think such a thing if he was seeking what was best for the child?

-If you and your soon-to-be or ex-husband can agree on joint custody and each keep a safe, healthy environment for the child, then you probably don’t need to continue reading.
+NOTE: If you and your soon-to-be or ex-husband can agree on joint custody and each keep a safe, healthy environment for the child, then you probably don’t need to continue reading.
 If you’re a man coming to attack me because you feel a woman took away your parental rights, this is not written for you either!
-(Please see my FAQs for a list of websites written for you.)

-If you are worried about or facing a fight for custody, then here are some tips I learned during my own divorce and custody trials… as well as while mentoring many women through the custody process.
+If you are worried about or facing a fight for custody to protect your child from harm, then here are some tips I learned during my own divorce and custody trials, as well as while mentoring many women through the custody process.

 1.)
 If possible, document co-parenting or lack thereof, before anyone files for divorce.